PelleNIlsen/complex-tables/readme.md

 ## License

-This plugn is licensed under the GNU General Public License.
-This ensures that end users have the freedom to use, study, share (copy), and modify the software.
+This project is licensed under the terms of the GNU General Public License v2.0 or later.

 ## Credits